Build Your AI Literacy

 This is where I spend six to eight hours a week.
 Podcasts let you learn while commuting, exercising, or doing tasks that don't require deep focus.

-• The Artificial Intelligence Show (Marketing AI Institute) — Mike Kaput and Paul Roetzer break down AI news weekly with a practical, business-focused lens.
+• the Artificial Intelligence Show (Marketing AI Institute) — Mike Kaput and Paul Roetzer break down AI news weekly with a practical, business-focused lens.
 Great for staying current.

 • Everyday AI — Approachable daily episodes focused on how regular professionals can use AI tools.
 Good starting point if you're new.

-• The AI Daily Brief — Quick news updates to stay on top of what's happening in the field.
+• AI Daily Brief — Quick news updates to stay on top of what's happening in the field.

 • Dwarkesh Patel — Long-form interviews with researchers and founders.
 Goes deeper into the technical and philosophical questions.
 Not beginner-level, but incredibly valuable once you have some foundation.